merylcarey/acmcelwee.github.io/testimonials.md

 \- **Todd** &nbsp;&nbsp;&nbsp;&nbsp;<span class="testimonial-link">[Check it out on Yelp](http://www.yelp.com/biz/meryl-carey-personal-training-austin?hrid=r0GWodGsC9fP54KEa-8M0w)</span>

+<p class="testimonial-content">"Meryl is a rockstar trainer!
+It's been over a year of working out with
+her & she is always on point with how to get my body to change.
+It's been a challenge for me in the past to find a workout routine that not only works, but fits my schedule -- Meryl's small group classes are SO MUCH FUN.
+They last about 30-45 min (super convenient) & you meet other cool people :) She works with you on finding the best time for your schedule while grouping you up with people for an affordable trainer that you can see twice a week for months at a time!
+Meryl is a great listener when it comes to modifications & really understands each client's needs.
+During our group sessions, she literally gives you 3 different options of how to do each set.
+UHM, no wonder why her arms and body are chiseled!!!
+LOL.
+It's also reassuring to know that you are working out with a PRO PHYSIQUE MODEL.
+This girl takes care of herself inside and out & wants the best for YOU, too!
+Meryl is a doll & very knowledgable about health & nutrition.
+Are you ready to get fit!?"</p>
+<p class="testimonial-snippet">"It's been over a year of working out with her & she is always on point
+with how to get my body to change.
+It's been a challenge for me in the past to find a workout routine that not only works, but fits my schedule.
+Meryl is a great listener when it comes to modifications & really understands each client's needs."</p>

+\- **Erica** &nbsp;&nbsp;&nbsp;&nbsp;<span class="testimonial-link">[Check it out on Yelp](http://www.yelp.com/biz/meryl-carey-personal-training-austin?hrid=Ub2L_gUnV_FoaQA7pQVdiA)</span>

 <p class="testimonial-content">"I love training with Meryl!
 She is a POWERHOUSE!
 Meryl is very attentive and
 pays close attention to me as an INDIVIDUAL, not just another body or session.
 Her well-rounded training philosophy keeps workouts challenging and interesting.
 Her personal fitness and competition experience